 You agree to indemnify, defend, and hold us and our partners, agents, officers, directors, employees, subcontractors, successors, assigns, third party suppliers of information and documents, attorneys, advertisers, product and service providers, and affiliates (collectively, "Affiliated parties") harmless from any liability, loss, claim and expense, including reasonable attorney's fees, related to your violation of this agreement or use of the OpenVPN site.

-Licensor may assign its rights and obligations hereunder to any person or entity that succeeds to all or substantially all of licensor’s business or that aspect of licensor’s business in which licensee is principally involved.
-Licensee may not assign any rights and obligations under this agreement without the prior written consent of licensor.
+OpenVPN may assign its rights and obligations hereunder to any person or entity that succeeds to all or substantially all of OpenVPN’s business or that aspect of OpenVPN’s business in which you are principally involved.
+You may not assign any rights and obligations under this agreement without the prior written consent of OpenVPN.

 The OpenVPN site and content are provided "As-is," "As available," with “all faults”, and all warranties, express or implied, are disclaimed (including but not limited to the disclaimer of any implied warranties of merchantability and fitness for a particular purpose).
 The OpenVPN site and content may contain bugs, errors, problems, or other limitations.
 We and our affiliated parties have no liability whatsoever for your use of any information or service, except as provided in section 17(b) in particular, but not as a limitation thereof, we and our affiliated parties are not liable for any indirect, special, incidental or consequential damages (including damages for loss of business, loss of profits, litigation, or the like), whether based on breach of contract, breach of warranty, tort (including negligence), product liability or otherwise, even if advised of the possibility of such damages.
 The negation and limitation of damages set forth above are fundamental elements of the basis of the bargain between us and you.
 The OpenVPN site and content would not be provided without such limitations.
 No advice or information, whether oral or written, obtained by you from us through the OpenVPN site or any content or otherwise shall create any warranty, representation or guarantee not expressly stated in this agreement.